2021 Paris Winter/Spring Sessions

 Covid 19 Update

-We are considering a variety of options for this Fall semester:
+We are considering a variety of options for this Winter and Spring sessions:

 - All online classes but limited to those which are more suitable to distance learning (French language, history and art history classes).

 - Hybrid courses: beginning online and moving toward in-person as safety increases.

 - Short-term, on-site classes for only 3 to 6 credits.